You’re not likely to get this information anywhere else, because it doesn’t fit the preferred narratives of the dominant media culture.

 “Tear down this temple and I’ll build it back in three days,” He had once declared to the bewildered Temple leaders.
 Now that “temple” has been battered beyond recognition.
 Torn down in every way a human body can be.

 Loving hands have rushed to prepare the broken body for interment.
 Washed it.
 Wrapped it in strips of linen.
-But the customary step of anointing is skipped.
+But the customary step of anointing is rushed.
 They are out of time.
 The relentlessly sinking sun is disappearing in the western sky.

-So they hurriedly hoist the limp, white-shrouded bundle and gently lay it on a chiseled shelf in that rock-hewn womb—and anoint the body only with their tears.
+So they hurriedly hoist the limp, white-shrouded bundle and gently lay it on a chiseled shelf in that rock-hewn womb—and anoint the body with their tears.

-Moments later, with those same Temple officials looking on to assure that all is done as ordered, the hand-picked guards roll a large stone disk across the opening.
+Moments later, with those same temple officials looking on to assure that all is done as ordered, the hand-picked guards roll a large stone disk across the opening.
 The ground beneath all feet trembles as the massive wheel drops several inches into the niche carved to hold it in place.

 They seal it.
 And the co-conspirators, breathing sighs of relief, congratulate themselves.
 They have won, they believe.
 Finally, the hope of these stubborn Jesus followers has been once-and-for-all extinguished.
 Indeed, they have already scattered like shepherdless sheep.